Full FRENCH WAY by Bike

 • A Pilgrim Kit per person including an official Pilgrim Passport (Credential)

 • High quality MTB e-bikes rental with a 500W battery with 80 km autonomy.
-Delivered with all the necessary equipment: pannier rack, bottle holder, bell, (front and rear) lights, tool kit, safety retro-reflectors and a bicycle lock
+Delivered with all the necessary equipment: rear pannier packs, rental helmet, gel saddle cover pad, bottle holder, bell, tool kit, safety retro-reflectors and a bicycle lock

 • 1 GPS per group with everyday tracks and paper maps